aplteam/Tatin/docs/FirstStepsWithTatin.md

 A> ### Local and remote Registries
 A>
-A> The Tatin client can access packages that are managed by a Tatin Server but also Registries that are locally available.
+A> The Tatin client can access packages that are managed by a Tatin Server, but also Registries that are locally available.
 A> In order to address a local Registry you would just provide the path to it.
 A>
 A> Of course features like listing just the packages that carry a specific tag are only available when a Registry is managed by a Tatin server.